Sausage Balls made with Bisquick, pork sausage and cheddar are a classic holiday appetizer that your guests will love!

 Combine all ingredients in a large glass bowl, mixing well with your fingers.
 Form into balls and bake until golden brown.
 Taking these out of the oven and eating warm is so much goodness!

 The girls love helping me make sausage balls every holiday.
-Now if only I can get them on board to eat gumbo and live pate.
+Now if only I can get them on board to eat gumbo and liver pate.
 Maybe one day – right?

 - 1 (lb) Jimmy Dean Mild Pork Sausage